How we test electric bikes

-Daily.
-A generalist e-bike suited to running errands around town and short commutes.
+Daily (urban): Running errands around town and short commutes.

 We assess static and dynamic elements of the bike and its e-system.

-For the e-system, we include its response to pedalling effort and its lag when starting or stopping pedalling; the maximum assistance available and the usable assistance in lower settings; its ability to climb hills; the assistance at higher speed; and the riding range available from the battery.
+For the e-system, we include its response to pedalling effort and its lag when starting or stopping pedalling, the maximum assistance available and the usable assistance in lower settings, its ability to climb hills, the assistance at higher speed, and the riding range available from the battery.

 Riding tests: four routes, 125km